-- 2.12 It is the role of the Council's officers to provide planning and other specialist expertise.
-Within the Council officers work in four different teams: - 2.13 Planning Policy Team The planning officers in this team are responsible for preparing the LDF for South Cambridgeshire of which this SCI will form a part.
+- 2.11 It is the role of the Council's officers to provide planning and other specialist expertise.
+Within the Council officers work in four different teams: - 2.12 Planning Policy Team The planning officers in this team are responsible for preparing the LDF for South Cambridgeshire of which this SCI will form a part.
 This team drafts the planning documents that are then subject to public consultation using the guidance set out in the SCI document.
-These documents must conform with national and regional planning guidance and then provide the framework for making decisions on planning applications. - 2.14 Development Control Area Planning Teams Planning officers work in two area teams East and West, which divide the district into two halves with specific villages allocated to each team.
+These documents must conform with national and regional planning guidance and then provide the framework for making decisions on planning applications. - 2.13 Development Management Area Planning Teams Planning officers work in two area teams East and West, which divide the district into two halves with specific villages allocated to each team.
 These planning officers process and assess planning applications in accordance with the Council's adopted planning policy documents as well as national and regional planning guidance; site-specific issues; relevant consultation responses and other material planning considerations.
-They also are available to discuss planning applications with the public. - 2.15 The planning officers can provide more detailed pre-application advice and information to applicants (as from 1st October 2009 there is a charge for some of applications see page 21).
-They are also available for discussion about current planning applications and permitted development enquiries. - 2.16 A Planning Duty Officer is available from 9am to 5pm to provide general planning advice by telephone or in person without the need for an appointment.
-However if more detailed advice is required then an appointment with the relevant planning team can be arranged. - 2.17 Major Development Team These planning officers are responsible for processing and assessing the planning applications for the major developments proposed on the fringes of Cambridge and for the new settlements of Northstowe and Cambourne.
-They are part of the New Communities Team within the Council in order to provide a multi-disciplinary approach to the planning of these complex developments and provide a similar service to the Area Planning Teams.
+They also are available to discuss planning applications with the public.

-- 2.18 Conservation Team The officers in this team provides specialist professional advice on the conservation and enhancement of the natural and built environment in the district, including the historic environment (Listed Buildings and Conservation Areas) and ecology, trees and landscape. - 2.19 For the contact details of each of the different planning teams see Appendix F.
+- 2.14 The planning officers can provide more detailed pre-application advice and information to applicants (as from 1st October 2009 there is a charge to applicants for some pre- application advice see page 25).
+They are also available for discussion about current planning applications and permitted development enquiries. - 2.15 A Planning Duty Officer is available Monday to Friday from 9am to 5pm to provide general planning advice by telephone or in person without the need for an appointment.
+However if more detailed advice is required then an appointment with the relevant planning team can be arranged. - 2.16 Major Development Team These planning officers are responsible for processing and assessing the planning applications for the major developments proposed on the fringes of Cambridge and for the new settlements of Northstowe and Cambourne.
+They are part of the New Communities Team within the Planning Department of the Council which provide a multi-disciplinary approach to the planning of these complex developments and provide a similar service to the Area Planning Teams. - 2.17 Conservation Team The officers in this team provides specialist professional advice on the conservation and enhancement of the natural and built environment in the district, including the historic environment (Listed Buildings and Conservation Areas), and ecology, trees and landscape. - 2.18 For the contact details of each of the different planning teams see Appendix F.